nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Example: `dispense medicine /info S1234567A,Paracetamol,10,Aspirin,20`

-You need to give at list 1 medicine to dispense.
+You need to give at least 1 medicine to dispense.

 ### Saving